mapbender/mapbender-documentation/en/customization/helpsites.rst

     #editing exist5ing data z.B. userinterface.html.twig

     #installing assets for the Web directory
-    app/console assets:install web --symlink –relative
+    app/console assets:install web --symlink --relative

     #clearing cache (prod and dev directory)
-    rm -Rf app/cache/*
+    rm -rf app/cache/*

-Changeing the design of the helpsites
+Changing the design of the Help Sites
 *************************************
 The design templates can be changed according to ones wishes.
-These can be stated for the helpsites via css-files.
+These can be stated for the help sites via css-files.

 .. code-block:: php